-Smoking is the cause for more than 80% of all lung cancers, but people who do not smoke can also have lung cancer.
+Smoking is the cause for more than 80% of all lung cancers, but people who don’t smoke can also have lung cancer.

 What you can do

-Lung cancer is one of the few cancers that can often be prevented.
+Lung cancer is one of the few cancers that can often be prevented simply by not smoking.
 If you are a smoker, ask your doctor or nurse to help you quit.
 If you don’t smoke, don’t start, and avoid breathing in other people’s smoke.
 If your friends and loved ones are smokers, help them quit.
-For help quitting, call your American Cancer Society at 1-800-227-2345 and ask about our Quit For Life® Program, a tobacco-cessation service operated by Alere Wellbeing.
+For help quitting, call your American Cancer Society at 1-800-227-2345 to find out how we can help improve your chances of quitting for good.

 Anyone who spends time in the sun can have skin cancer.
 People with fair skin, especially those with blond or red hair, are more likely to get skin cancer than people with darker coloring.
 People who have had a close family member with melanoma and those who had severe sunburns before the age of 18 are more likely to get skin cancer.